iry47/PersonalWebsite/README.md

 # PersonalWebsite
-My first project and marketing tool
+My first project and marketing tool.

-First edits.
-Feeling like a newbie and have a lot to review but even more to learn.
+## Why?

-Good to start!
+It's time to start my career and I've always loved to code.
+I want to grow my portfolio and get a job!